Drive Passing Concept for Youth Football

-The Drive Concept is a universal passing concept that is so used in the College level that many people refer to it as the NCAA concept.
-The passing concept is based around putting the linebackers in a high low read where the defense has the choice of dropping back to defend a 10 yard Dig route or to come forward and defend a Drive route where one of the offense’s most dynamic players is streaking across the field at full speed.
+The Drive Concept is a universal passing concept that many people refer to as the NCAA concept.
+The passing concept is based around putting the linebackers in a high low read.
+The defense has the choice of dropping back to defend a 10 yard Dig route or, they have to come forward and defend a Drive route where one of the offense’s most dynamic players is streaking across the field at full speed.

 The Drive Passing Concept for Youth Football

 The play is made up, like almost any passing concept, of four distinct routes.
 The people that run these routes can change based on the formation, the strengths of the receivers and the defense you are attacking.

 Similar to the Mesh Concept one of the most important routes in the concept receives little to no attention from most teams.
 This is the Win route which is run by an outside receiver.
 This should be a route that your receiver can win if he gets one on one coverage.
 The actual route can vary depending on the strengths of your receivers and quarterbacks.
 A popular outside route is the Vertical, Comeback, Back Shoulder Fade read progression.
 Another popular route is the Corner Read where the receiver is going to run a Corner route based on the leverage of the Cornerback.

 The heart of the concept is the Drive route which will have a receiver running at full speed across the field.
 He wants to aim at a spot on the opposite sideline 4 yards deep.
 This should be your most dynamic receiver since he should be getting the ball in space.
 When this is a receiver who can turn vertical and make the defense pay they are more likely to come forward and open up the Dig route behind them.